csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - `teams` and `parallel` constructs create threads, however, all the threads are still executing the same code
-- `distribute` constructs distributes loop iterations over the teams
+- `distribute` construct distributes loop iterations over the teams
-- `for` / `do` construct can be used within parallel region
+- `for` / `do` construct can also be used within a parallel region

 # Worksharing in the accelerator